 - They can be baked ahead of time.
 (Actually, they have to be made ahead of time in order for the cheesecake to set).

-This recipe is adapted from Martha Stewart’s “Cookies and Cream Cheesecakes” in her “Cupcakes” cookbook.
-I’m not always a fan of her recipes (a lot of them take too much work for my taste), but this one is pretty awesome!
+This recipe is adapted from Martha Stewart’s “Cookies and Cream Cheesecake” in her “Cupcakes” cookbook.
+I’m not always a fan of her recipes (a lot of them are too much work for me), but this one is pretty awesome!

 The best part is that you don’t have to make a crust.
 Just place one Oreo cookie on the bottom of each cupcake.
 Genius!

 But I’m getting ahead of myself.
-Let’s get on with learning how to make these easy Oreo bottom cheesecake cupcakes.
+Let’s get on with learning how to make these easy mini Oreo cheesecakes.

 Here’s your shopping list: